 As more and more people adopt digital technologies to monitor physical activity and improve their wellbeing, the demand for mHealth apps, such as workout and fitness trackers, sees significant growth.
 The diversity of sports and trends opens great possibilities for fitness apps to build a loyal audience and monetize their services.

 If you think about developing a fitness app and explore ways to cut down costs without sacrificing performance and usability, consider building it with Flutter.
-Many Flutter projects achieve a code sharing rate of 95% or higher, which results in significant cost savings at both stages of development and post-release maintenance.
+Many Flutter projects achieve a code sharing rate of 95% or higher, which results in significant cost savings at both prods of development and post-release maintenance.

 As a Google-certified Flutter app development company, Surf was an early adopter of the technology and created numerous apps in the spheres of banking, e-commerce, food tech, and digital media.
 Our open-source solutions make Flutter development faster and more efficient, contributing to the framework’s community.